Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: 1d Kreiss-symmetrizable hyperbolic IBVPs

-\end{theorem} We will use Theorem \ref{thm_Iguchi_lannes} in the next subsection in the proof of the well-posedness result for the quasilinear IBVP \eqref{IBVP4x4}-\eqref{semilinearODE4x4}.
+We will apply Theorem \ref{thm_Iguchi_lannes} later in order to prove the well-posedness result for the quasilinear IBVP \eqref{IBVP4x4}-\eqref{semilinearODE4x4}.
 Although the interest of this article does not lie in the well-posedness of the linear IBVP \eqref{linear_IBVP}, it is worth to briefly sketch the proof and refer the reader to \cite{IguLan21} for more details.
-The first step is to prove an \textit{a priori} $L^2$ estimate by assuming the existence of a Kreiss symmetrizer $\mathcal{S}$.
-As explained in the previous sections, this yields dissipativity on the boundary condition and thanks to the good sign in the energy estimate we can get a control not only for $\|u(t)\|_{L^2(\mathbb{R}_+)}$ itself but also for the trace term $|u_{|_{x=0}}|_{L^2(0,t)}$.
-We remark that the existence of this symmetrizer is guaranteed by the uniform \textit{Kreiss-Lopatinski\u{i}} condition in Assumption \ref{assumWPlin}.
-Next, one needs to generalise $L^2$ estimates to higher-order Sobolev spaces by employing commutator estimates and Moser-type inequalities.
+The first step is to prove an \textit{a priori} $L^2$ estimate taking advantage of the existence of a Kreiss symmetrizer provided in Lemma \ref{existenceKS}.
+As we explained in the previous sections, this yields dissipativity on the boundary conditions and thanks to the good signs in the energy estimate we can get a control not only for $\|u(t)\|_{L^2(\mathcal{E}_+)}$ itself but also for the trace term $|u_{|_{x= r ,l}}|_{L^2(0,t)}$.
+Next, one needs to generalise $L^2$ estimates to higher-order Sobolev spaces by employing commutator and Moser-type estimates.
 Finally, following classical arguments (see for instance \cite{benzoni-serre2007, metivier2001,metivier2012small}) the existence and uniqueness of the solution $u\in \mathbb{W}^m(T)$ is obtained from the \textit{a priori} estimates and the compatibility conditions.